MusicMNIST/Music-MNIST-Dataset/README.md

 ### Dimensions
 + The sheet music images are 162x300 (HeightxWidth)
-+ In the Mel spectrogram representation of our audio files there are 764 frames
++ In the Mel spectrogram representation of most of our audio files there are 764 frames.
+There is some variance in which some are 765 frames.
+We just used slicing in the getItem method of the Dataset class to combat this ([:, :, :764]).

 ### Naming convention
 {note name}_ {instrument}_ {augmentation}(if applicable)